charmed-kubernetes/kubernetes-docs/pages/k8s/cis-compliance.md

 ## Example use case

-Benchmark the `kubernetes-worker` charm using a custom configuration archive:
+Run the CIS benchmark on the `kubernetes-worker` charm using a custom configuration archive:

 ```bash
 juju run-action --wait kubernetes-worker/0 cis-benchmark \